akvorado/akvorado/console/data/docs/02-configuration.md

 is 0, it applies to the raw data (the one in the `flows` table).
 For each resolution, a materialized view `flows_XXXX` is created with the specified interval.
-It should be noted that consolidated tables do not contain information about source and destination IP addresses.
+It should be noted that consolidated tables do not contain information about source/destination IP addresses and ports.

 Here is the default configuration: